JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/LaPalma_example.md

 The `LaMEM_grid` structure contains the number of elements in every direction and the number of markers in every cell.
 It also contains `Grid.X`, `Grid.Y`, `Grid.Z`, which are the coordinates of each of the markers in the 3 directions.

-In a next step we need to give each of these points a `Phase` number (which is an integer, that indicates the type of the rock that point has), as well as the temperature (in Celcius).
+In a next step we need to give each of these points a `Phase` number (which is an integer, that indicates the type of the rock that point has), as well as the temperature (in Celsius).

 ````julia
 Phases  = ones(Int32,size(Grid.X))*2;